Bill Clinton says he doesn't owe Monica Lewinsky an apology

 In an essay for Vanity Fair published earlier this year, Lewinsky said she was questioning the narrative surrounding the affair, which played a central role in Clinton's eventual impeachment.

-"Now, at 44, I'm beginning (just beginning) to consider he implications of power differentials that were so vast between a president and a White House intern," she wrote.
+"Now, at 44, I'm beginning (just beginning) to consider the implications of power differentials that were so vast between a president and a White House intern," she wrote.
 "I'm beginning to entertain the notion that in such a circumstance the idea of consent might well be rendered moot."

+Clinton publicly acknowledged at the National Prayer Breakfast in 1998 that he had "sinned."

+"I don't think there is a fancy way to say that I have sinned.
+It is important to me that everybody who has been hurt know that the sorrow I feel is genuine -- first and most important, my family, also my friends, my staff, my Cabinet, Monica Lewinsky and her family, and the American people."

 Speaking to "Today," Clinton defended his decision to remain in office following the scandal.